 John M. Redlingshafer is a Shareholder of Mescher, Rinehart & Redlingshafer, P.C., in Washington, where he focuses on local government law.
 He is a member of the Illinois State Bar Association.
 He was named an Illinois Super Lawyers Rising Star in 2013 – 2014.
 He received the J. Bruce Scidmore Award from the Illinois Township Attorneys Association in 2011 and the Township Officials of Illinois President’s Award in 2014.
 Mr. Redlingshafer received his B.A. magna cum laude from Bradley University and his J.D. from DePaul University College of Law.

-Esther J. Seitz is Partner with Hinshaw & Culbertson, LLP, in Chicago and Springfield, where she focuses on First Amendment, intellectual property, construction, transportation, and appellate law.
-Ms. Seitz is a Member of the Review Board of the Attorney Registration and Disciplinary Commission, the Program Director of the Lincoln-Douglas American Inns of Court, and an Editorial Board Member of the Illinois Bar Journal.
-She received her B.A. from Centenary College of Louisiana, her J.D. from the University of Arkansas School of Law, and her LL.M. from the Max-Planck Institute of Intellectual Property and Competition Law.
+Esther J. Seitz is a Partner at Hinshaw & Culbertson LLP, in Chicago and Springfield, where she concentrates in appellate practice, intellectual property, construction and transportation, and first amendment privacy.
+She is a member of the ARDC Review Board, the Illinois Bar Journal Editorial Board, and the Lincoln-Douglas Inn of Court Board.
+Seitz earned her B.A. from Centenary College of Louisiana, her J.D. from the University of Arkansas at Little Rock, and her LLM IP from the Munich Intellectual Property Law Center.

 Scott B. Sievers is an attorney in Springfield, Illinois.
 Mr. Sievers served as an Assistant Attorney General within the Office of the Illinois Attorney General from May 2006 to March 2012, initially as the first Assistant Public Access Counselor and later as Assistant Supervisor of the Civil Trials Unit within the Springfield General Law Bureau.
 Prior to his government service, Mr. Sievers was an associate with Donald M. Craven, P.C., where he represented a variety of media clients, including the Illinois Press Association.
 He also litigated Open Meetings Act cases before both the circuit and appellate courts.
 Mr. Sievers coauthored the OPEN GOVERNMENT GUIDE (5th ed.
 2006), published by the Reporters Committee for Freedom of The Press.
 Mr. Sievers has taught the Open Meetings Act as part of mass communications law classes at Eastern Illinois and Western Illinois Universities.
 He earned his master’s degree from the University of Illinois at Springfield and his law degree from the University of Illinois College of Law, where he was a member of the University of Illinois Law Review.